 In his final film, the late Iranian director pushes the boundary between photography and film to its limit by breaking down the distinction between moment and duration.
 This reimagination of form would never have been possible without Kiarostami’s openness to digital techniques.

 Ayten Tartici is a Ph.D. candidate in the Department of Comparative Literature at Yale University.
-Her writing has appeared in The Atlantic, The Los Angeles Review of Books, Michigan Quarterly Review and Slate, among other venues.
+Her writing has appeared in The Atlantic, The New York Times, and Slate, among other publications.